Medúlla: Artwork and title

-The album cover for Medúlla was photographed by Inez and Vinoodh in London, on 28 June 2004, and designed by M/M Paris.
+The album cover for Medúlla was photographed by duo Inez van Lamsweerde and Vinoodh Matadin in London, on 28 June 2004, and designed by M/M Paris.
 It features Björk wearing a mask made of hair, which was made specifically for the shoot, a black dress and a necklace that is made of black "bones" that says "Medúlla".
 The hair mask was created by Icelandic artist Shoplifter.
 The artist stated that in 2004, she had a show at ATM Gallery, where she displayed a wall mural made of brown braids.
 Björk appreciated it, and then invited her to work on creating a hair sculpture for the Medúlla's character.
 She also explained that the singer wanted it to have a darkness about it, and then she sent Björk several references of extreme hairstyles, and because the album was made with voices, Björk wanted something that was part of the human body.

-Photographer Inez van Lamsweerde said that they "were all inspired by women's handicrafts and this idea of being in your own cocoon in your home, with your family, and this reclusive character that hand-makes the whole world around her".
+Van Lamsweerde said that they "were all inspired by women's handicrafts and this idea of being in your own cocoon in your home, with your family, and this reclusive character that hand-makes the whole world around her".
 The hairpiece was part of her 2015 MoMA retrospective.
-In an interview with Style magazine, Shoplifter said about her part at the exhibition, explaining it dedicated a room to each album of Björk's career, with the Medulla section having a mannequin wearing the hairmask and the dress designed by Alexander McQueen which she wore in the music video for "Who Is It".
+In an interview with Style magazine, Shoplifter talked about her part at the exhibition, explaining that it dedicated a room to each album of Björk's career, with the Medúlla section having a mannequin wearing the hair mask and the dress designed by Alexander McQueen which she wore in the music video for "Who Is It".

 The title was announced in June 2004 through Björk's official website.
 She had struggled to choose a suitable title while preparing the album.
 She said that something in her "wanted to leave out civilisation, to rewind to before it all happened and work out, 'Where is the human soul?
 What if we do without civilisation and religion and patriotism, without the stuff that has gone wrong?'"
 She provisionally called it Ink, a title that suggested to her the idea of "that black, 5,000-year-old blood that's inside us all; an ancient spirit that's passionate and dark and survives."
 Her friend Gabriela then suggested "medulla", a medical term for "marrow" in Latin.
 She noted that the word refers not only to bone marrow, but also to various other anatomical structures, including parts of the kidney and of hair; in this sense, she said the word represented "getting to the essence of something".
 The accent on the letter "ú" was intended to make the word cuter with a pun on the Icelandic word "dúlla": "We thought it was funny," she said, "then it became mysterious."